 You know they're done when they're slightly brown and mostly soft (about 20 minutes of cooking time).
 Remove them before they get overdone.

 Roasting vegetables, especially Brussels sprouts, at a higher temperature brings out a delicious, semi-caramelized flavor.
 It also leaves the outside of the Brussels sprouts slightly crispy while not overcooking the inside, which makes each bite perfect.
+If you love roasted vegetables, you will love these Roasted Mini Peppers!

 If you have the choice, opt for smaller Brussels sprouts as they tend to be a bit less bitter.
 Any Brussels, however, will work for this recipe.
 If you have very large ones, you may need to adjust the cooking time.